Jatin-Madhikarmi/DSA-Queue-Simulator/README.md

         arr2[i]=x2-coordinates2;
         coordinates2+=100;
     }
-    //resize function for easy sizing of the vector depedngin upn the value of state which is read from the file.
+    //resize function for easy sizing of the vector depending upon the value of state which is read from the file.
     //easy access to each elements in the vector.
     //NOTE : x1,y1 represents the x and y coordinates of the lane 3 which are free to turn left on any conditions whether re or green light.
     & x2 and y2 represents the x and y coordintes of lane 2 which have a restricted movement.
 ```

 # Preview
+It may take some time due to the file being large please be patient.
 ![Image](https://github.com/user-attachments/assets/1bae00cd-6660-46bd-bbac-ecbc8ac79d42)

 # How to Use?